Here is a breakdown of major shareholders in PDC Energy Inc. (NASDAQ: PDCE)

 The top institutional shareholder in the company is Blackrock Inc. with over 16.03 million shares valued at $329.16 million.
 The investor’s holdings represent 16.07% of the PDCE Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 10.25 million shares valued at $210.52 million to account for 10.28% of the shares outstanding.
 The other top investors are Dimensional Fund Advisors LP which holds 6.15 million shares representing 6.16% and valued at over $126.18 million, while State Street Corporation holds 4.12% of the shares totaling 4.12 million with a market value of $84.49 million.

-PDC Energy Inc. (NASDAQ: PDCE) is 83.93% higher on its value in year-to-date trading and has touched a low of $4.51 and a high of $42.79 in the current 52-week trading range.
+PDC Energy Inc. (NASDAQ: PDCE) is 55.77% higher on its value in year-to-date trading and has touched a low of $5.11 and a high of $42.79 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The PDCE stock was last observed hovering at around $40.06 in the last trading session, with the day’s loss setting it -2.3% off its average median price target of $45.50 for the next 12 months.
-It is also 37.07% off the consensus price target high of $60.00 offered by 16 analysts, but current levels are -14.42% lower than the price target low of $33.00 for the same period.
+The PDCE stock was last observed hovering at around $33.83 in the last trading session, with the day’s loss setting it -1.85% off its average median price target of $45.50 for the next 12 months.
+It is also 46.7% off the consensus price target high of $60.00 offered by 16 analysts, but current levels are 3.09% higher than the price target low of $33.00 for the same period.

 PDC Energy Inc. (PDCE) Analyst Forecasts